vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 GK 193.
 Yamavrata-(1) He who fasts on 5th, 6th, 8th or 14th of su.

 and gives dinner to brāhmaṇas becomes free from disease and secures handsome form ; KKV 389 = HV II.
 377 (from MB.); (2) fasting on 14th tithi of kr. one may give seven añjalis of water mixed with sesame to each of the names of Yama (viz.
 Yama, Dharmarāja, Mrtyu, Antaka, Vaivasva ta, Kāla and Sarvabhūtaksaya); one is freed from all sins; HV II.
-151 (from Kūrma); (3) bath on 14th of dark half of K, and tarpanı to Yama; offer añjalis of water to Yama's names (given under 2 ) with the addition of a few more ( such as Citra, Citragupta) and donate a vessel full of sesame and gold to a brāhmaṇa; the performer would not have to lament over death; HV II.
+151 (from Kūrma); (3) bath on 14th of dark half of K, and tarpaṇı to Yama; offer añjalis of water to Yama's names (given under 2 ) with the addition of a few more ( such as Citra, Citragupta) and donate a vessel full of sesame and gold to a brāhmaṇa; the performer would not have to lament over death; HV II.
 151; (4) If king Yama is worshipped on 10th tithi, that removes all diseases; HV I. 982 (from Bhav.); (5) when the 4th tithi falls on Saturday and is joined to Bharaṇi-nakṣatra, donate a ho buffalo and gold for securing Yama's favour; AK folio 357

 (from Kūrma).
 Yamādarśana-trayodasi-on 13th of Mārg. when it falls on an

 auspicious weekday (except Sunday and Tuesday) in the forenoon thirteen brāhmaṇas were to be invited, and given sesame oil to rub their bodies with and bathed with warm water and treated to a sumptuous dinner; this should be done for a year every month; performer never sees the face

 of Yama; HV II.
 9-14 ( from Bhav.
 U.), AK folio 864.
-Yamunāsnāna-tarpanamwith three handfuls of water mixed
+Yamunāsnāna-tarpaṇamwith three handfuls of water mixed

 with sesame tarpaṇa of Yama under different names stand